Anjaneya (film): Reception

 Malathi Rangarajan from The Hindu wrote, "The lack of consistency in the treatment affects the film [to] no end.
 Ajit, the roly-poly hero, could have tried to give an intelligent slant to the portrayal.
 He doesn't", and criticised Maharajan's direction.
 Malini Mannath of Chennai Online wrote, "What Anjaneya suffers from is a weak script, a narration that goes off the tangent many a time, and too many characters making their entries with nothing substantial to do, particularly in the second half of the film".
 The film performed poorly at the box office, which Ajith attributed to over-expectations of audiences.
+Rajasekhar had bought the Telugu remake rights to the film a month before it was released.